Manslaughter vs Homicide vs Murder

 - The killing was not premeditated.
 You can raise this defense by challenging the prosecutor’s evidence of premeditation.
 If successful, a first-degree murder charge might be reduced to second-degree murder or manslaughter, depending on the facts.

 - You were misidentified.
 Eyewitness identification is problematic in many homicide cases.
-Research has demonstrated that eyewitness identification is frequently inaccurate, and people across the U.S. have been released from custody after DNA has shown that they did not commit the crimes for which they were convicted.
+Research has demonstrated that eyewitness identification is frequently inaccurate.
+People across the U.S. have been released from custody after DNA has shown that they did not commit the crimes for which they were convicted.

 - You had an alibi.
 If you could not have committed the crime because you were somewhere else, you might be able to raise an alibi defense.
 This type of defense will require you to present evidence that you were elsewhere.

-For example, if you took a trip to another city, you could present plane or bus tickets, hotel receipts, gasoline receipts, restaurant receipts, videos showing you in the different location, and witnesses.
+For example, suppose you took a trip to another city.
+In that case, you could present plane or bus tickets, hotel receipts, gasoline receipts, restaurant receipts, videos showing you in a different location, and witnesses.
 A successful alibi defense could result in the dismissal of the charges against you.
-However, it will not work if you are charged with hiring someone else to kill the victim while you were elsewhere.
+However, it will not work if you are charged with hiring someone else to kill the victim while you are elsewhere.

 - The investigation and evidence against you are unreliable.
 Your attorney will carefully review everything in your case to determine whether the evidence and investigatory methods used were reliable or unreliable.
 Your attorney might retain experts to help to evaluate some types of evidence, including fingerprints, DNA, other forensic tests, and the investigation at the crime scene.

-If the police conducted warrantless searches to seize evidence without exception to the search warrant requirement, your attorney might file a motion to suppress all of the evidence that was illegally gathered.
+Suppose the police conducted warrantless searches to seize evidence without exception to the search warrant requirement.
+In that case, your attorney might file a motion to suppress all of the evidence that was illegally gathered.
 Your lawyer might also look at whether all relevant evidence was gathered and whether the chain of custody was preserved.
 If the investigation was flawed and unreliable, your attorney might secure a dismissal of the charges against you or a plea to a significantly lower offense.

 Schedule a Free Consultation with Colburn Hintze Maletta